systopia/funding/docs/administration/user-permissions.md

 * **Application: create** allows contacts to create a new application for this funding program.
 * **Application: apply** allows contacts to create a new application and apply it in one step.
-* **View** specifies which funding programs are available to create an application for.
-It also specifies which funding programs are visible in the CiviCRM funding program list.
+* **View** specifies which funding programs are visible in the CiviCRM funding program list.

-The permissions **Application: create** and **Application: apply** are usually granted to applicants.
-Both implicitly include the permission **View**.
+The permissions **Application: create** and **Application: apply** are granted to applicants.
 The **View** permission is typically given to reviewers and site admins.

+Some Drupal roles automatically imply funding program permissions.
+Users with the permission **CiviCRM: administer Funding Program Manager** implicitly have the **View** permission.
+Users with the Drupal permission **CiviCRM: administer CiviCRM** implicitly have every permission.

 Permissions can be assigned to specific contacts, contact types or contacts that have a relationship to a specific contact or contact type.
 In the last case, you need to specify the relationship type.